vimcki/design-principles/Dependency Inversion Principle.md

 DIP is a way to achive [Open Closed Principle](https://github.com/vimcki/design-principles/blob/master/Open%20Closed%20Principle.md)

-Dependency Injection is a technique to implement DIP.

 ## Example

-If we have service that needs repository to work we can inject any implementation of repository:
+If we have service that needs repository to work we can inject any implementation of it:
 ```
 real repository, like mongo or postgres
 mock repository for testing